The Suckless From Scratch Project

 1.3.
 Before Everything

-You could use any live distribution or your own Main System for installing it on a second partition. you'll need some packages for getting this done:
+You could use any live distribution or even your own Main System for installing it on a second partition. you'll need some packages for getting this done:

 • git